Proteins 101: The Ultimate Superfood You’re Probably Underrating!

 Just think about proteins for a second.
 Yes, you heard right.
-They are the most important macronutrients, the body requires in large amounts.
+These are the most important nutrients, which the body needs in large quantities.
 They are found in foods like meat, eggs, nuts, protein powder, and some plant-based foods.

 Everyone, from pets like cats and dogs to sportsmen like people who go to the gym, seems obsessed with proteins.
 But do they get the spotlight and importance they deserve?
 Probably not.
 Only sportsmen know the importance and value of proteins.